white-poto/simple-fork-php/README.md

 Property
 ---------------------------
 + Process Pool
-+ Auto recover zombie process
++ Recover zombie process automatically
 + shared memory, system v message queue, semaphore lock. redis cache, redis queue
-+ Two way to make Process: extends Process or implements Runnable
++ Two ways to make Process: extends Process or implements Runnable
 + You can get the status of sub process
 + You can stop any process if you want, or just shutdown all process.
-+ You can register Process::BEFORE_EXIT callback functions by Process::on().
++ You can register Process::BEFORE_EXIT and Process::BEFORE_START callback functions by Process::on().
 If the callback function return true, the process will exit, else it will continue to run.
-+ You can reload the processes by reload() method.
++ You can reload the processes by reload() method, then the processes will exit and start new process instead.

 Callback functions
 -------------------------------